giuseppetanzi/mongodb-opsmgr/README.md

 A build will automatically start taking some minutes, finally the Ops Manager will be up and running, using a second pod as its own Mongod database (single instance).

-As next step, we'll create a set of 3 nodes with Automation Agent preinstalled, to be able to test monitoring and management features within an OpenShift deployment environment.

-To complete the next step, it's necessary to access the Ops Manager web interface via the automatically created Route.
+To complete the next step, it's necessary to access the Ops Manager web interface via the automatically created Route for the Ops Manager.
 During the initial Ops Manager configuration the server URL to be used is in the form http://<service_name>.<namespace>:8080.

 Take note of mmsGroupID and mmsApiKey, that will be used in the Mongo nodes' configuration as input to the template.

+As next step, we'll create a set of 3 nodes with Automation Agent preinstalled, to be able to test monitoring and management features within an OpenShift deployment environment.

 Finally, proceed with creation of Mongo nodes